chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/exclude-installed-packages.md

 Order: 70
 xref: exclude-installed-packages
 Title: Exclude Installed Packages
-Description: Do not show packages that are already installed when viewing sources.
+Description: Do not show packages that are already installed when viewing sources
 ---

 By default, when viewing remote sources, such as the Chocolatey Community Repository, Chocolatey GUI will show you all